-The “Kukhri” brand itself was created in the early 1960s, but what really launched its awareness was 1975, when, to commemorate the coronation of King Birendra in the distillery brought out the rum in a khukri-shaped bottle.
+The “Kukhri” brand itself was created in 1959, but what really launched its awareness was 1975, when, to commemorate the coronation of King Birendra in the distillery brought out the rum in a khukri-shaped bottle.
 Nearly half-a-century later, the dagger and the “Coronation” Rum it contains is still a favourite souvenir, and is exported widely.

 Mocambo Mexican 10 YO rum